A Shocked Wind Interpretation of an Odd Radio Circle: Summary and Conclusions

 It is perhaps not surprising that spatially-extended shocks would exist in the central galaxy of an ORC, if the large-scale radio emission is the result of an outward-moving shock or shell, as appears to be the case for some ORCs \citep{Norris22}.
 The star formation history of the ORC4 central galaxy indicates a starburst $\sim$1 Gyr ago, which may have been due to a merger and subsequent starburst episode.
 As extreme starbursts are known to drive outflowing galactic winds \citep{Rupke19, Perrotta24}, it is plausible that the large-scale radio emission and the shocked gas in the ORC4 central galaxy are the result of a past major merger.

 While ORCs may be a rare and possibly transient phenomenon, they have great potential as a probe of the physical conditions in the circumgalactic medium of their host galaxies.
-Future data across the electromagnetic spectrum would be highly valuable, from X-ray emission probing the hot gas in and around the central galaxies to integral field optical data on the neutral and ionized gas.
+Future data across the electromagnetic spectrum would be highly valuable, from X-ray emission probing the hot gas in and around the central galaxies to integral field optical data on the neutral and ionized gas to observations of H$_2$ to probe shock models.
 Additional information on the dust properties of the gas would also be useful to help understand not only the current properties of ORCs but the past events that created the large-scale radio emission.
 Additionally, high-resolution hydrodynamical simulations that can resolve shocks and include the properties of the host galaxies and their strong starburst feedback events would strongly elucidate the nature of these objects.